*SPOILER ALERT! *

 She

-stared at him for the longest moment, half expecting him to give up the secret.
+stared at him for the longest time, half expecting him to give up the secret.

 (Okay,)